- 1 I have Rotten Tooth Pain, should I rush to the dentist and get them removed?

 Tooth decay pain treatment differs based on the levels of decay the teeth have undergone.
 When you seek medical assistance to cope up with your decayed tooth pain, the Doctor may prescribe you painkiller tablets by your Doctor.
 Your Dentist may recommend an Ozone treatment if required.

 Many Home remedies are available for tooth cavity pain treatment.
 Some such home remedies are listed below for emergency pain management.

 - Clove Oil, Oregano, and Olive Oils help in managing tooth pain.
 Soak a small cotton ball in any of these oils and apply on the tooth that causes pain

-- Garlic and onion can be smashed and applied on the tooth that causes pain
+- Garlic and onion can be smashed and applied to the tooth that causes pain

 - Extracts of Almond, Onion, Lemon, Pepper Mint and Vanilla when applied on the decayed tooth control pain

-- Roots and leaves of Ginger, Garlic and Pepper Mint can be smashed and applied on the gums that cause pain
+- Roots and leaves of Ginger, Garlic and Pepper Mint can be smashed and applied to the gums that cause pain

 - Applying Coral Calcium or Golden Seal Powder in the mouth or on the specific areas of the mouth causing pain will offer temporary relief from the same